Mickey’s Not So Scary Halloween Party Guide (For 2023)

 - Liberty Square

-Additionally, you will find four event-exclusive magic shots at Mickey’s Halloween Party.
-The locations for these four special PhotoPass opportunities follows:
+Additionally, you will find twelve event-exclusive magic shots at Mickey’s Halloween Party.
+You can preview each photo opportunity here on Disney’s PhotoPass Facebook.

 Here is a list of the advertised items if you want to try something out of the norm: